magento/merchdocs/src/system/data-import-product-images.md

 1. Follow the instructions to [import]({% link system/data-import.md %}) the data.

-1. After selecting the file to import, enter the relative path following **Images File Directory** `var/import/images`:
+1. After selecting the file to import, enter the relative path following **Images File Directory**.

     ```
     var/import/images/product_images